burstyfc/Data-Camp-Projects-Exploratory/README.md

 ## Project Index
+.
+Classify Song Genres from Audio Data
-1. Do Left-handed People Really Die Young
+.
+Do Left-handed People Really Die Young
-2. Exploring 67 years of LEGO
+.
+Exploring 67 years of LEGO
-3. Generating Keywords for Google Ads
+.
+Generating Keywords for Google Ads
-4. Name Game_ Gender Prediction using Sound
+.
+Name Game_ Gender Prediction using Sound
-5. Predicting Credit Card Approvals
+.
+Predicting Credit Card Approvals
+.
+Reducing Traffic Mortality in the USA
-6. The GitHub History of the Scala Language
+.
+The GitHub History of the Scala Language
-7. The Hottest Topics in Machine Learning
+.
+The Hottest Topics in Machine Learning
-8. TV, Halftime Shows, and the Big Game
+.
+TV, Halftime Shows, and the Big Game

 ## This repository will get updated constantly as more projects are solved.